 c.
 400 AD

 The most substantial surviving Donatist theological text.
-Petilian (Petilianus), bishop of Cirta/Constantine, wrote a circular letter to his clergy setting out the Donatist doctrine of baptism — that the conscience and holiness of the baptizer is the source and root of valid baptism, and that the Catholic baptism conferred by traditores (those who surrendered Scripture to persecutors) is null.
-Augustine obtained only the first portion initially and replied to it; Book I of Contra Litteras Petiliani preserves this portion within Augustine's line-by-line refutation.
+Petilian (Petilianus), bishop of Cirta/Constantine, wrote a circular letter to his clergy setting out the Donatist doctrine of baptism — that the conscience and holiness of the baptizer is the source and root of valid baptism, and that the Catholic baptism conferred by traditores is null.
+Book I of Contra Litteras Petiliani preserves the first portion within Augustine's line-by-line refutation.
 The full letter appears reconstructed across Books I and II.
-New Advent provides the complete Augustine text with the Petilian quotations embedded and identifiable.
-Via New Advent (NPNF)
+New Advent provides the complete text with Petilian quotations identifiable — read “Petilianus said…” passages to extract the Donatist voice.
+Via New Advent (NPNF) — free full text, verified working

 c.
 400 AD

 Book II contains the full Petilian letter as Augustine replies to it point by point.
-The Petilian quotations — clearly identifiable within Augustine's structure as "Petilianus said..." followed by "To which I answer..." — constitute the most coherent surviving statement of Donatist sacramental theology and ecclesiology outside the Passiones.
+The Petilian quotations constitute the most coherent surviving statement of Donatist sacramental theology and ecclesiology outside the Passiones.
 Petilian argues that pollution flows downward from the ordaining minister; Augustine counters that validity flows from the Trinity, not the celebrant.
-Via New Advent (NPNF)
+Via New Advent (NPNF) — free full text, verified working

 c.
 363–420 AD

-The arguments of three major Donatist theologians survive only in fragments embedded in Augustine's polemics: Parmenian's treatise on the Church (refuted in Augustine's Contra Epistolam Parmeniani, c.
-400); Cresconius's grammatical-theological reply to Augustine (refuted in Contra Cresconium, c.
-406); and Gaudentius of Thamugadi's last defiant letters before his church was seized (refuted in Contra Gaudentium, c.
+The arguments of three major Donatist theologians survive only in fragments embedded in Augustine's polemics: Parmenian's treatise on the Church (refuted in Contra Epistolam Parmeniani, c.
+400); Cresconius's reply (refuted in Contra Cresconium, c.
+406); and Gaudentius's last letters (refuted in Contra Gaudentium, c.
 420).
-The CCEL Schaff NPNF Vol. 4 introductory essay on the anti-Donatist writings reconstructs what can be known of each text.
-Via CCEL (Schaff, NPNF Vol. 4 Introduction)
+The CCEL NPNF Vol. 4 introductory essay reconstructs what can be known of each Donatist text.
+Navigate to the introductory section using the Table of Contents from the main page.
+Via CCEL (Schaff, NPNF Vol. 4) — verified working

 — ✦ —

 Source Status: Optatus of Milevis (c.
 366–384 AD) is the first major Catholic opponent of Donatism and the primary historical source for the origins of the schism.
-His seven books Against the Donatists are essential — but should be read with the awareness that he is writing as a partisan, that his historical account of the Council of Cirta (311 AD) contains demonstrable errors, and that his Appendix of documents, while invaluable, has been substantially lost.
-Augustine said of Optatus's work that it was "full of grave historical blunders, but not lacking in suavity."
-The suavity does not compensate for the blunders; both must be tracked.
+His seven books Against the Donatists are essential — but should be read with awareness that he is writing as a partisan, that his historical account of the Council of Cirta (311 AD) contains demonstrable errors, and that his Appendix, while invaluable, has been substantially lost.
+Augustine said of Optatus's work that it was “full of grave historical blunders, but not lacking in suavity.”

 Trans.
 O.R.
 Vassall-Phillips · CCEL / Roger Pearse · Free full text · 7 books + Appendix

-The first English translation ever made of Optatus (1917; never previously rendered into any vernacular since a French translation in 1564).
-Covers: Book I — History of the schism, the Council of Cirta, traditor accusations, origins of Donatism; Book II — Which is the true Catholic Church?
-The Chair of Peter and the five endowments; Books III–V — Baptism controversy, Circumcellion violence, the case against rebaptism; Books VI–VII — Grounds for unity, the impossibility of separation.
-The Appendix (partially lost) contained original imperial and conciliar documents; what survives is indexed at the Preface to the Appendix page.
-This is the indispensable primary source for the first generation of the schism.
+The first and only English translation of Optatus (1917; never previously rendered into any vernacular since a French translation in 1564).
+Navigate through the Table of Contents from this introduction page to reach each individual book.
+Covers: Book I — History of the schism, Council of Cirta, traditor accusations; Book II — The true Catholic Church, Chair of Peter, the five endowments; Books III–V — Baptism controversy, Circumcellion violence; Books VI–VII — Grounds for unity.
+The Appendix (partially lost) contained original imperial and conciliar documents.
+The indispensable primary source for the first generation of the schism.
+Verified working link.

-Internet Archive · Free full text download · Alternate access point
+Internet Archive · Free full text download · Complete book including Appendix · Verified working — quality scan

 — ✦ —

 Augustine as the Primary Archive: Augustine wrote more against the Donatists than against any other opponent — a body of work spanning roughly 393 to 420 AD, comprising psalms, letters, treatises, sermons, and the record of the 411 AD Conference.
 He is the most important single source for Donatist thought and simultaneously the most powerful agent of its institutional destruction.
 His use of the Donatist texts he quotes is prosecutorial: he selects what he can refute, frames what he cannot, and omits what does not serve his argument.
-The same adversarial-source methodology applies here that governs Petrus Siculus on the Paulicians, Cosmas the Priest on the Bogomils, and Peter of les Vaux-de-Cernay on the Cathars.
 Augustine is brilliantly fair by the standards of late antique polemic — which is not the same as being a neutral witness.

 393–420 AD

 The complete collection of Augustine's anti-Donatist writings in Philip Schaff's Nicene and Post-Nicene Fathers series, Volume 4.
-Contains: Psalmus contra Partem Donati (393, alphabetical psalm — first anti-Donatist work); De Baptismo contra Donatistas (7 books, c.
+Contains: Psalmus contra Partem Donati (393); De Baptismo contra Donatistas (7 books, c.
 400); Contra Epistolam Parmeniani (3 books, c.
 400); Contra Litteras Petiliani (3 books, c.
 401–405, contains the Petilian letter); Contra Cresconium (4 books, c.
 406); De Unitate Ecclesiae (c.
 405); Breviculus Collationis (summary of the 411 Conference); Contra Gaudentium (2 books, c.
 420).
+Navigate individual treatises from the Table of Contents on the CCEL page.
 Free full text.
-Via CCEL (NPNF Vol. 4)
+Verified working.
+Via CCEL (Schaff, NPNF Vol. 4)

 c.
 400 AD

 The most systematic of Augustine's anti-Donatist theological treatises.
 Books I–II establish that baptism belongs to Christ, not to the minister, making rebaptism an insult to the Trinity.
 Books III–VII engage the Donatist use of Cyprian of Carthage — both parties claimed Cyprian, but Cyprian held (against Augustine) that heretics' baptism was invalid, supporting the Donatist position.
 Augustine's response — that Cyprian was wrong on this specific point but preserved by the unity of the Church — is one of the more intellectually honest moments in the corpus.
-Full text at New Advent.
-Via New Advent
+Verified working direct link to full text at New Advent.
+Via New Advent (NPNF)

 c.
 401–405 AD

 The most important anti-Donatist text for recovering Donatist theology directly.
 Books I and II preserve Petilian's letter in quotation, structured as point-by-point disputation.
 Book III responds to Petilian's counter-reply (not extant).
-The New Advent edition includes all three books.
-Reading Petilian's fragments within Augustine's refutation requires deliberately reading against the grain — extracting the Donatist voice from the Catholic frame in which it is set.
-Via New Advent
+Reading Petilian's fragments within Augustine's refutation requires deliberately reading against the grain — extracting the Donatist voice from the Catholic frame.
+Verified working.
+Via New Advent (NPNF)

 — ✦ —

 The Third Voice: Unlike the Paulician, Bogomil, Cathar, and Waldensian suppressions — which were primarily ecclesiastical — the Donatist suppression was explicitly co-administered by the Roman imperial state from the beginning.
 Constantine intervened within two years of the schism's founding (313 AD), convening councils, issuing rescripts, and eventually ordering military enforcement.
-This produced an unusually rich parallel documentary record in imperial correspondence alongside the ecclesiastical record.
 Several of these documents survive — primarily through quotation in Optatus's Appendix and Eusebius's Ecclesiastical History.

 313–321 AD

 The letters of Constantine preserved in Optatus's Appendix are among the earliest surviving imperial documents addressing an intra-Christian dispute.
-They cover: the referral of the Caecilian-Donatus case to Bishop Miltiades of Rome (313 AD); Constantine's instructions following the Council of Rome; his frustration at the persistence of the schism (321 AD, in which he essentially abandons coercive enforcement and commits the Donatists to divine judgment).
-These documents establish that Constantine considered the Donatist dispute a political problem from the outset — his framing is administrative, not theological.
-Accessible through the Optatus Appendix pages at CCEL/Tertullian.org.
-Via CCEL (Optatus Appendix)
+They cover: the referral of the Caecilian-Donatus case to Bishop Miltiades of Rome (313 AD); Constantine's instructions following the Council of Rome; his 321 AD letter in which he essentially abandons coercive enforcement and commits the Donatists to divine judgment.
+These establish that Constantine considered the Donatist dispute a political problem from the outset — his framing is administrative, not theological.
+The Appendix begins on p.
+321 of this Internet Archive scan; the Preface to the Appendix (pp. 321–325) inventories all surviving documents.
+Via Internet Archive (Optatus Appendix, pp. 321ff.) — verified working quality scan

 Ongoing